 |Claim itemized deductions||No||No|

 This is a simplified chart.
 For a thorough review of the best form for your individual needs, review the IRS website, use tax preparation software or utilize a reputable tax preparation service.
 Still not sure?
-Review What is the simplest form to use to file my taxes? on IRS.gov to see which form you should use.
+Review Filing for Individuals on IRS.gov to see which form you should use.

 Get Help with Tax Preparation